timofeymukha/eddylicious/docs/user_guide/generation_methods.rst

 Theory
 ______
-This is a simple generator that just interpolates data from one two-dimensional point cloud to another.
+This is a simple generator that just interpolates data from one two-dimensional point set to another.
-This may be useful when some inflow data already exists and it should be applied for different inflow patches, discretized by a different mesh.
+This may be useful when some inflow data already generated and it should be applied for different inflow patches, discretized by a different mesh.
 In particular example can be applying the method proposed in :cite:`Mukha2017`, where a channel flow precursor is used to generate inflow for a turbulent